noahehall/theBookOfNoah/architecture/informationarchitecture.md

     - can be used as a learning tool
     - should be there if users expect it to be there
     - can t ame dynamism

   - components
     - user query

     - search interface
-      - query language
-      - query builders
-    - search engine
-    - content
-      - metadata
-      - controlled vocabulary
-    - results
-      - ranking and clustering algorithms
-      - interface design
-  - search interface
       - the means of entering and revising a search query
       - typically with
         - information on how to improve your query
         - seleting from specific search zones
-      - etc

       - query language
         - the grammar of a search query
         - typically includes
           - boolean operators (AND/OR/NOT)
           - proximity operators (ADJACENT/NEAR)
           - ways of specifying which field to search (AUTHOR,NAME)

       - query builders
-    - ways of enhancing a querys performance
+        - ways of enhancing a querys performance often invisible to users
-    - e.g. spell checkers, stemming, concept searching, drawing in synonyms from a thesaurus
+        - spell checkers
+          - allow users to misspell terms and still retrieve the right results by automatically correcting search terms
+        - phonetic tools
+          - expand a query to include 'sound-alike' terms
-  - retrieval algorithms
+        - stemming tools
+          - allow users to enter a term and tretrieve documents that contain varient terms with the same stem, e.g. lodge -> loding, lodger
+        - natural language processing tools
-    - the part of a search engine that determines which content matches a users query
+          - examine the syntactic nature of a query and use that knowledge to narrow retrieval
-    - e.g. google pagerank
+            - e.g. is it a 'how to' question or a 'who is' question
+        - controlled vocabularies/thesauri
+          - expand teh semantic nature of a query by automatically including synonyms within the query
+        - concept searching

       - search zones
         - subsets of site content that have been separately indexed to support narrower searching (filtering)
         - each search zone should correspond to a specific need
         - pockets of more homogeneous content that act as silos for search queries
           - e.g. searching just the tech support area
         - when a user searches a search zone, they have self-identified as interested in that particular information
         - generally should match the segments of the information architecture organization scheme
           - and perhaps having an 'all' index that combines each as the default
         - basic types
           - content type
           - audience
           - role
           - subject/topic
           - geography
           - chronology
             - e.g. recent content
           - author
           - department/business unitng just the tech support area

+    - search engine
+      - search algorithms
+        - the part of a search engine that determines which content matches a users query
+        - e.g. google pagerank
+        - recall and precision
+          - some algorithms return many results of varying relevance, while some return fewer higher quality results
+          - recall
+            - `# relevant documents retrieved / # relevant documents in collection`
+            - high recall is generally useful for learning everything about a topic
+            - e.g. in research or 'ego surfing'
+          - precision
+            - `# relevant documents retrieved / # total documents in collection`
+            - when it doesnt matter how mmany results exist as long as you get a good enough answer in the first few results
+        - pattern-matching algorithms
+          - compare the users query with an index (typically) of the full text content looking for the same string of text
+        - automatic stemming
+          - expands a term to include other terms that share the same root/stem
+          - e.g. computer -> root = comput -> stems = computers, computation, computing, etc
-  - search results
+          - leads to higher recall in search results

+    - content
+      - metadata
+        - each search result can be broken down into smaller atoms, e.g. authors name, which may be leveraged by a search engine, e.g. for  filtering
+        - representational metadata
+          - quickly distinguish result types
+          - e.g. title/author
+        - descriptive metadata
+          - e.g. summary, keywords, content abstracts
+          - get a sense of what the content is about
+      - controlled vocabulary
+        -

+    - results
+      - interface design
         - presentation of content that matches the users search query
       - involves decisions of
         - what types of content that should make up each individual result
+          - display less information
+            - to users who know what theyre looking for
+          - display more information
+            - to users who arent sure what they want
+            - its hard to distinguish results because of commonly displayed fields (e.g. 10 results by the same author)
         - how many results to display
+          - many users will not venture past the first screen
+          - if the search engine is configured to display a lot of infromation for each retrieved document
+            - consider having a smaller retrieval set to improve performance
+          - always inform the user of how many results were retrieved, and which set they are viewing
         - how sets of results should be ranked, sorted and clustered
+          - depends on
+            - the kind of information needs the user starts with
+            - what type of results they are hoping to receive
+            - how they plan to use the results
+          - sorted e.g. chronologically by date, alphabetically,
+            - useful for users seeking to make a decision/take an action
+          - ranked e.g. by relevance/popularity
+              - by relevance
+                - how many of the querys terms occur in the document
+                - how frequently query terms occur in the document
+                - how close together query terms occur, e.g. adjacent, same sentence, paragraph
+                - where query terms occur, e.g. title, body
+              - by popularity
+                -
+            - use cases
+              - there is a need to understand information or learn something
+              - describe retrieved docouments relevance, e.g. most -> least
+      - presenting 'similar' results for an existing search result
+        - document simularity
+          - when you already have a good search result on hand, converting it into the equivalent of a search query
+          - process
+            - `stop words` are removed out of the document, leaving a useful set of semantically rich terms that idealy represent the document
+            - the remaining terms are converted into a query that should retrieve similar results to the containing document
+        - present results that have been indexed with similar metadata
-  - content component
+        - cited by
-    - each search result can possibly be broken down into smaller atoms, e.g. authors name, which may bbe leveraged by a search engine, e.g. for  filtering
-    - truly determined by the type of content being indexed, e.g. metadata for music vs actors will have totally different components
+          - display other results that cite the current one
+          - the relationship between cited and citing papers implies some degree of mutual relevance
+        - active bibliography (related documents)
+          - this paper cites others in its own bibliography implying a similar type of shared relevance
+        - similar documents based on text
+          - documents are converted into queries automatically and are used to find similar documents
+        - related documents from co-citation
+          - if documents appear together in the bibliographies of other papers, they probably have something in common

 #### content and tasks
   - the users ultimate destinations, as opposed to separate components that get users to their desitinations